alexa-samples/skill-sample-nodejs-zero-to-hero/07/README.md

 # Part 7 - Accessing External APIs

-In this module we show how to acess any eternal API (3rd party REST service) with the Axios library (you might use other libraries similarly, like e.g. node-fetch).
+In this module we show how to access an external API (3rd party REST service) with the Axios library (you might use other libraries similarly, like e.g. node-fetch).
 We use async/await to wait for a response from the service.
 We set up a connection timeout so the call comes back in time before we run out of time during an Alexa conversation turn (typically 8 seconds).
 We use the Progressive Response API before doing the call so Alexa gives the user a nice waiting message if the connection takes a few seconds to return.